top of page

 “So I know they don’t have issues in the bedroom.
 It’s far too soon for that honeymoon to be over.”
 He hugged Adam.
 “Especially as they haven’t even had the wedding yet.”

-“Da,” the baby agreed, back to solemn.
+“Da,” Adam agreed, back to solemn.

-Charles shifted Adam to his other hip so he could lean out further, narrowing his eyes at a stranger who wasn’t only pretty.
-His smile also came with dimples.
-They deepened as he scrolled on his phone, looking cute instead of bad news.
+Charles shifted Adam to his other hip so he could lean out further, narrowing his eyes at a stranger whose tongue peeked out as he scrolled on his phone, looking cute instead of bad news.
 “He really is Rex’s old type.”
-Charles let out a long sigh that the baby copied.
-Then he kissed a cheek that had filled out lately.
+Charles let out a long sigh that Adam copied.
+Then he kissed a cheek that had filled out lately. â€‹Adam was finally flourishing, and wasn’t that the perfect word for Rex too?
+“He has flourished since he and Devesh got together.
+I’ve never seen him happier, and believe me, Adam, I’ve seen Rex through several happy endings of my own.”

-Also, he wasn’t sure of his own judgement, not when this seemed out of character for someone as loved-up as Rex.
+Frankly, Charles was surprised at what he’d overheard on the train—and more than a little sad about it. â€‹Also, he wasn’t sure of his own judgement, not when this seemed out of character for someone as loved-up as Rex.
 That prompted him to slip out his phone to ask for a second opinion.
-“Hugo.
-I need to ask you a question.
+“Hugo," he said when his call was answered.
+"I need to ask you a question.
 Are you busy?”
-Charles had to speak up over the noise of a train arriving.
+He spoke up over the noise of a train arriving.
 “And can you hear me?”

-“Just about.
-Go ahead.
+“Just about," Hugo said.
+"Go ahead.
 I’ve always got time to listen to you.”
 And didn’t that sum up what Charles wanted for Rex?
 This kind of love and commitment?
 Surely that was worth more than any other happy ending?

 “Okay.”
 Charles took a deep breath.
 “What would you do if you thought a good friend was about to go off the rails?”